-Schools and school principals have an important role in keeping students reading over the summer holidays to help prevent the 'summer slide'.
-The 'summer slide' or 'summer slump' is the decline in reading achievement some children experience after being away from school over the long summer holiday.
+Schools and school principals have an important role in keeping students reading over the summer holidays to help prevent the 'summer slide' (also called the 'summer slump') in reading achievement.

 How schools can support summer reading